From left to right: Malerie Schwartz, Ellie Schmidt, Kyla Kennedy, Julia Kamenetsky, Aaron Kaplan,

 Tom Lavin, Ryan (and Lily) Porell, Denise Smith, Donna Lamoureux

-The Counseling Center is moving from Craig Lee Hall to a new, short-term location near Browne residence hall the week of July 17th.
-The Center will be housed in modular office units set up in Parking Lot M next to Browne Hall the week of July 17th.
+The Counseling Center has moved from Craig-Lee Hall to a new, short-term location near Browne residence hall.
+The Center will be housed in modular office units set up in Parking Lot M next to Browne Hall.